swiss-ai-center/a-guide-to-mlops/presentation/README.md

 Speaker notes:

 This is the path from notebook to production.
+The solution is MLOps.

 MLOps draws inspiration from software and DevOps best practices.
 It adapts these practices to the world of machine learning.
 It improves the management and quality of machine learning projects.
 -->

-The solution is **MLOps**: Software and DevOps practices adapted to machine learning.
+**MLOps**: Software and DevOps practices adapted to machine learning.

 <div class="center">